Bachfischer/bachfischer.github.io/_pages/reading_list.md

 ## 2024

+* **Race Against the Machine** by *Erik Brynjolfsson, Andrew McAfee"
+> A quick read that explores the impact of technology on (un-)employment.
+It was written in 2011 and primarily focuses on the global financial crisis, but we can observe a similar trend with the current AI hype.
+It is less than 100 pages, so I can highly recommend if you happen to be interested in these topics.
 * **Chaos Kings: How Wall Street Traders Make Billions in the New Age of Crisis** by *Scott Patterson*
 > The book is based on a series of work that deal with so-called "black swan events", i.e., rare, extreme outlier events with potentially disastrous consequences.
 I found the structure of the book in-cohesive: The first part is a superficial account of volatility trading strategies and how these have helped Nassim Taleb (and Universa, among others) make huge returns.
 The second part is a blend of COVID-19 and climate change disaster projections, sparkled with buzzwords.
 Overall content is highly repetitive in itself, so I can't really recommend.
 * **Leaders eat last** by *Simon Sinek*